leeweiming3/tp/docs/DeveloperGuide.md

 **MSS**

-1. Recruiter finds a job number to edit from the list displayed in the app.
+1. Recruiter finds a job index to edit from the list displayed in the app.
 2. Recruiter enters the job details to update in the list.
 3. Hirehub updates the job details as requested.
 4. Hirehub displays the edited job with the edited attributes.